doTryCatch/doTryCatch/README.md

 # Hi, I'm Roshan Patel! 👋

-I started my coding journey just last year.
-I love using code to solve real-world problems in the virtual realm.
+crazy code , I love using code to solve real-world problems in the virtual realm.
 Here's a bit about me:

 - 🚀 I'm passionate about problem-solving through coding.
 - 🌱 I'm continuously learning and focusing on web development.